informalsystems/hermes/guide/src/tutorial_relay_new_path.md

 ## Packet relaying on new path
 Hermes packet relaying can be done over a newly established path.
-It will perform client creation, connection and channel handshake if a relay path is present in the configuration file.
+It performs client creation, connection and channel handshake if a relay path is present in the configuration file.

 - specify the path between the `transfer` ports on `ibc-0` and `ibc-1` by including the following in the configuration file: